41 pages 1 hour read

 The book opens with a prologue in which Leon recalls a “Schindler’s Jews” reunion that he attended in 1965 in Los Angeles.
 By this time, Leon is 35 and working as a teacher.
 As he was only 15 when he and Schindler last met, he is worried that Schindler will not remember him.
 To his great surprise, Schindler recognizes Leon immediately and greets him warmly.

-The narrative switches to Leon’s childhood in Narewka, a small town in northeastern Poland.
+The narrative shifts to Leon’s childhood in Narewka, a small town in northeastern Poland.
 Leon is the youngest of five children; his parents are honest, working-class people, and his early childhood is idyllic.
-When Leon is eight, his father moves to Kraków to work in a glass factory, and his family joins him there afterward.
-At first, they believe that their fortunes will improve in the capital, but in 1939 the Germans invade the country and put discriminatory measures in place against Jews.
+When Leon is eight, his father moves to Kraków to work in a glass factory, and his family joins him there.
+At first, they believe that their fortunes will improve in the capital, but in 1939, the Germans invade the country and put discriminatory measures in place against Jews.
 Before long, the Germans force Leon’s family into a Jewish ghetto amid squalid working and living conditions.

 As the tide turns against the Germans in the war, they decide to close down Emalia.
 However, Schindler orchestrates a plan to move the factory to Czechoslovakia.
 After a brief period in the brutal Gross-Rosen concentration camp, Leon and his family are transferred to Schindler’s new factory.
 When the Soviet army begins to close in on the Germans, Schindler liquidates Emalia, frees his employees, and flees.
 In all, he is responsible for saving almost 1,200 Jewish lives.